rackerlabs/otter/api-docs/rst/dev-guide/glossary.rst

     running on its system.
 A server is a virtual machine (VM) instance in the Cloud Servers environment.
 To create a server, you must specify a name, flavor reference, and image reference.

+**Stack**
+    A collection of infrastructure resources managed by the Cloud Orchestration service.
+Many resource types can be managed in a stack, including servers, load balancers, databases, software configurations, monitoring entities, and even Auto Scale groups.

 **Virtual IP**
     An Internet Protocol (IP) address that is configured on the load balancer.
 Clients use the virtual IP to connect to a service that is